chef/chef-web-docs/chef_master/source/resource_service.rst

 ``supports``
    **Ruby Type:** Hash

-   A list of properties that controls how the chef-client is to attempt to manage a service: ``:restart``, ``:reload``, ``:status``.
-For ``:restart``, the init script or other service provider can use a restart command; if ``:restart`` is not specified, the chef-client attempts to stop and then start a service.
+   A list of properties that controls how Chef Infra Client is to attempt to manage a service: ``:restart``, ``:reload``, ``:status``.
+For ``:restart``, the init script or other service provider can use a restart command; if ``:restart`` is not specified, Chef Infra Client attempts to stop and then start a service.
 For ``:reload``, the init script or other service provider can use a reload command.
-For ``:status``, the init script or other service provider can use a status command to determine if the service is running; if ``:status`` is not specified, the chef-client attempts to match the ``service_name`` against the process table as a regular expression, unless a pattern is specified as a parameter property.
+For ``:status``, the init script or other service provider can use a status command to determine if the service is running; if ``:status`` is not specified, Chef Infra Client attempts to match the ``service_name`` against the process table as a regular expression, unless a pattern is specified as a parameter property.
 Default value: ``{ restart: false, reload: false, status: false }`` for all platforms (except for the Red Hat platform family, which defaults to ``{ restart: false, reload: false, status: true }``.)

 ``timeout``
    **Ruby Type:** Integer | **Default Value:** ``60``